What cost of living help is available now?

 The Household Support Fund is the main source of help

-With no more Cost of Living payments on the horizon, the Household Support Fund (HSF) is the main source of help available.
-It was originally meant to end on 31st March 2024, but will now continue until 31st October 2024.
+With no more cost of living payments on the horizon, the Household Support Fund (HSF) is the main source of help available.
+It was originally meant to end on 31st March 2024, but will now continue until 31st March 2025.

 The HSF is money given to local councils to support those in need in their area.
 Some of the schemes available include: